emirhanbilgic/Emirhans_Method_Deepfake/README.md

 # Dataset

 The dataset consists of 300 random examples from the FF++ dataset.
 This included 150 Deepfake examples and 150 Real examples, selected from 50 videos.
 Each video contributed 3 frames to the dataset.
 The dataset can be accessed from the link: https://www.kaggle.com/datasets/emirhanbilgic/ff-blip-dataset

+# Running the Code

+To run the code:
+1- Clone the repo,
+2- Download the dataset.
+3- Run "python3 script.py /path/to/your/dataset"